National-Node-Net/node-lib/docs/telemetry.md

 # OpenTelemetry

-ianode-lib provides metrics and traces that can be collected through OpenTelemetry.
+ia-map-lib provides metrics and traces that can be collected through OpenTelemetry.

 Users can collect the data using automatic instrumentation, or in more complex use-cases, through specifying manual instrumentation.